kristiania-android-course-2021/DataBase/README.md

 # DataBase

-## Here is the thing that we are going to do today.
+## Here is the thing that we are going to do with this project.
 We will implement a student database app that will
 - list all the students in the database.
 - Provide option to add a new student into the database.

 - See individual user details in a separate screen.
 - update and delete the user data from the database.

 ### How are we going to do this you ask?
 - Create a mainActivity and load/replace list and details fragment in the activity
     - Create a list fragment
 	- fetch all data and show it in a recycler view.